wzhudev/reverse-linear-sync-engine/README.md

   );
 ```

-When an edit is made, the UI calls `UndoQueue.addOperation`, which allows the `UndoQueue` to subscribe to the next `transactionQueuedSignal` and create an undo item.
+When an edit is made, the UI calls `UndoQueue.addOperation`, allowing the `UndoQueue` to subscribe to the next `transactionQueuedSignal` and create an undo item.
 This signal is emitted when transactions are added to `queuedTransactions`.
-The subscription ends when the callback finishes execution, at which point `save()` is called, and any transactions created in `save()` are pushed to the undo/redo stack.
-However, when an undo operation is performed, although the signal is triggered, no additional undo item is created because `UndoQueue` is not actively listening during that time.
+The subscription ends once the callback finishes execution, at which point `save()` is called, and any transactions created in `save()` are pushed to the undo/redo stack.

+However, when an undo operation is performed, although the signal is triggered, no additional undo item is created, because `UndoQueue` is not actively listening during that time.

-When performing undo, `undoTransaction` will return a correpsoding transaction for redo purposes.
+When performing an undo, the `undoTransaction` method returns the corresponding transaction for redo purposes.

-This raises an interesting question: while a transaction can perform "undo" and "redo" transactions on the client, **could Linear redo transactions cached in the local database when the application starts in order to provide a better offline experience?**

-### Permissions

-### The Server's Role

 ## Conclusion

-%% TODO 为什么在这里提到了 SyncActionStore? %%

-_Here it becomes clear that SyncActionStore plays an important of role of syncing models!_ As

-SyncActionStore 实际上存储了所有被删除以及 removal 的数据的记录。

-No pagination?

-TransientRemoval

-I will compare the LSE's approach with OT so have a better understanding of how it works.

-We've learned quiet a lot about how LSE works, but there are still some topics that are not covered in this post.
-Here are some of them:
+I'm so glad we've come this far in our journey exploring the Linear Sync Engine!
+In this post, we've covered a wide range of topics:

+1. **Model Definition**: LSE uses decorators to define models, properties, and references.
+The metadata for these models is stored in the `ModelRegistry` class and is widely utilized across LSE.
+2. **Observability**: LSE leverages MobX to make models observable, enabling it to track changes to models and properties and generate transactions accordingly.
+Decorators are used to add observability.
+3. **Bootstrapping**: LSE supports three types of bootstrapping, and we've gone into detail on full bootstrapping.
+4. **Lazy Loading**: LSE hydrates lazily-loaded data as needed.
+We explored how partial indexes and sync groups are used to manage this process.
+5. **Syncing**: LSE uses transactions to synchronize clients with the server.
+We've discussed how transactions are generated, queued, and sent to the server, as well as how LSE handles cache, rebasing, conflict resolution, and more.
+6. **Undo and Redo**: LSE supports undo and redo operations based on transactions.

+I hope you now have a clearer understanding of how the Linear Sync Engine operates.
+While I've tried to cover as much as possible, there are still some topics left to explore.
+If you're interested in diving deeper, here are some recommendations for further reading:

+1. **Other Transaction Types**: We've looked at `UpdateTransaction`, but LSE also supports other types such as `CreateTransaction`, `DeleteTransaction`, and `ArchiveTransaction`.
+How do these work, and how do metadata fields like `onDelete` and `onArchive` affect transactions?
+2. **Other Bootstrapping Types**: We focused on full bootstrapping, but LSE also supports partial bootstrapping and local bootstrapping.
+How do these differ from full bootstrapping, and when are they used?

-If you're interested in learning more about these topics, please let me know in the Issues.
-And I strongly recommend you to share your thoughts, questions and findings in the Issues as well.
-I'm looking forward to hearing from you!
+I highly encourage you to share your thoughts, questions, and findings in the Issues.
+I look forward to hearing from you!

 ## Appendix A: Actions and Computed Values